KiranKPoojary/KCET-Engineering-College-Prediction-using-Machine-Learning/README.md

 Data Source:

 The model is trained on the cut-off data from the KCET examinations held in 2021 and 2022.
 This ensures that the predictions are based on recent and relevant information.

+Model Performance:
+The Random Forest Classifier model used in this project achieves an impressive accuracy score of 87.9%.
+This high accuracy ensures that the predictions provided to users are reliable and valuable in making informed decisions about their college choices.

+Feel free to explore, contribute, and provide feedback to enhance the accuracy and features of the prediction system!